PACS instrument and calibration web pages

 - A collection of Key information of PACS is provided on the NHSC web site.

-The In-flight scientific capabilities of the PACS instrument are also given in this paper: The Photodetector Array Camera and Spectrometer (PACS) on the Herschel Space Observatory
+The in-flight scientific capabilities of the PACS instrument are also given in the publication:

 PACS calibration and performance